Gropi/FM4MC/FM4MC/Configuration-Creator/README.md

 Wie ist der Aufbau der FeatureModel.json (Schema)?
 Was sind die Limitationen der aktuellen Parser Funktionalität?

+This module slices large feature models into smaller partial models based on execution order, then calculates valid configurations for each partial model and saves them for efficient analysis and reuse.

 ## How to Run the Module
 ___